HomeReligion

 fallen angels enoch

 The Book of Enoch tells the story of two hundred Watchers, or angels, sent to watch over humanity.
 These Watchers conspired to commit sins by taking human women as wives and having children with them.
-They also taught humans many skills relating to the different disciplines of science we practice today.
+They also taught humans many forbidden skills relating to the different arts and sciences.
 God condemned these fallen angels for their actions and assigned archangels to confine them to Tartarus until their final judgment.

 What Sins Did the Fallen Angels of Enoch Commit?